EmielZuurbier/ss-dashboard/Readme.md

 # Smartsensors dashboard
-# Dashboard app to visualize data from celltowers
+Dashboard app to visualize data from celltowers.
 This repo contains the build of the project.

 ## Intro